 The battle for the Land Grant Trophy has been an even one over the years, and has included a team ranked in the top 10 in the country nine times.
 This has been quite the offensive affair since the reintroduction of the game in 1993, with the winning team scoring over 40 points almost ten times.
 Watch for this rivalry to grow over the upcoming years.

-Michigan State in the BCS Championship, Bowl Games, and Big Ten Championship
+Michigan State in the College Football Championship, Bowl Games, and Big Ten Championship

 When traveling to East Lansing to take on the football Spartans opponents better be prepared for the 75,000 plus screaming green fans waiting for them.
 The Michigan State Spartans have been extremely successful in advancing to post season play making it to more than 20 bowl games in their school history.
 A past that includes about a half dozen Big Ten Conference Championships is something the Spartans are very proud of, and they will look to add to that number in the coming years.
 Ticketcity offers tickets to all college football bowl games and the Big 10 Conference Championship Game.